stefanmaeder/n8n-python/README.md

 # n8n-python

 The easiest way to run Python Code (Native) on self-hosted n8n.
 Additional libraries like pandas are also available.
-You can add more in the pip_requirements.txt.
-The compose file creates with podman (or docker) the Containers für n8n-server, traefik (currently as reverse proxy), the n8n-runners (Javascript & Python) and postgres (as database instead of sqlite).
+You can add more in the "pip_requirements.txt".
+The compose file creates with podman (or docker) the Containers for n8n-server, traefik (currently as reverse proxy), the n8n-runners (Javascript & Python) and postgres (as database instead of sqlite).
 The first configuration is awful, so save some time with this and have fun with n8n!

 1. git clone:
 ```